kerberos-io/cloud/README.md

 Hub is composed of and relies on several open-source components to ensure scalability and high availability.
 The key components include:

+- **Kubernetes**: Orchestrates the deployment, scaling, and management of containerized applications.
 - **MongoDB**: storage of meta data about Agents, recordings, notifications and more.
 - **MQTT broker**: Facilitates bi-directional communication between Agents and Hub.
 - **AMQP broker**: Handles asynchronous event processing within the Hub.
 - **TURN/STUN server**: High definition (WebRTC) livestreaming

-Above components are a prerequisite for a complete Hub installation.
-If one of the above components is missing, for example, a TURN/STUN server, it will mean that the live streaming feature will not be working.

-Once all components are in place you can complete the installation by configuring and installing the Hub through our [helm chart](https://github.com/kerberos-io/helm-charts/tree/main/charts/hub) into your Kubernetes cluster.
+All the components mentioned above are prerequisites for a complete Hub installation.
+Missing any component, such as a TURN/STUN server, will result in certain features, like live streaming, not functioning.
+Once all components are in place, you can finalize the installation by configuring and deploying Hub using our [Helm chart](https://github.com/kerberos-io/helm-charts/tree/main/charts/hub) in your Kubernetes cluster.
+Additionally, you have the flexibility to use managed services, such as MongoDB on Azure, RabbitMQ on Amazon Web Services, or a TURN/STUN server on a virtual machine.

+Hub is designed to be stateless, relying on the previously mentioned components for state persistence.
+For high availability, resilience, and scalability, we strongly recommend deploying Hub in Kubernetes.
+As a best practice, consider running stateful workloads outside the Kubernetes cluster when possible.
+For example, outsourcing MongoDB management can reduce operational overhead, allowing you to focus on other critical deployment aspects.
+However, in some cases, such as air-gap deployments, you may need to host all components within Kubernetes.

 ## Architecture

-As shown below you will find the architecture of what we are going to install (the green rectangle).
+Hub, Vault, Factory, and Agents support various deployment options: on-premise, hybrid, cloud, and combinations thereof.
+Depending on your project's requirements, you can choose the most suitable deployment strategy.
+For an overview of the different deployment options, visit our [documentation website](https://doc.kerberos.io/prologue/deployments/).

+As described in the [building blocks and components section](#building-blocks-and-components), Hub relies on various open-source components.
+The architecture below illustrates the flexibility you have in deploying each component.
+For instance, you can:

+- Deploy your Agents at the edge, with or without Factory.
+- Implement edge storage with Vault for buffering or machine learning.
+- Opt for a complete offline deployment.
+- Explore various other deployment configurations to suit your needs.

 ![hub-architecture](assets/images/hub-overview.svg)